medariox/scrapeer/README.md

 - Automatically discards invalid trackers and info-hashes
 - Allows setting timeout per tracker and max. number of trackers
 - Supports up to 64 info-hashes per scrape
-- Aims to be as lightweight and efficient as possible
+- Aims to be as lightweight, straightforward and efficient as possible

 # Basic usage examples
 Single info-hash and single tracker (UDP):